 2. Know when to buy

 There has been a lot of mixed opinions on this topic.
-Some people believe there’s a best time to buy airline tickets, while others don’t think it matters.
+Some people believe there’s a best time to buy airline tickets and there’s a lot of budget travel tips out there pertaining to when to buy airline tickets.
 What I have seen during my many searches is that most flights tend to increase closer towards the end of the week.
 Here’s a couple of reasons I believe this to be true: 1) this is when most people tend to travel; 2) this is when most people get paid.
 So quite naturally, when the demand is high, so are the prices.
 If you can, try to purchase your airfare earlier in the week to avoid price increases.
-Disclaimer: In no way am I an Economist, just a Common Senseist.
+Disclaimer: In no way am I an Economist, just a Common Sense-ist.

 3. Work, Work, Work, Work, Work, Work!